-Therefore, Plaintiff's claims against the Commonwealth, OAG, and General Henry are barred by the Eleventh Amendment and this Court lacks subject matter jurisdiction.
-Accordingly, this Court should dismiss all claims against these Defendants with prejudice, and they should be excused from any further proceedings.
+General Henry are barred by the Eleventh Amendment.
+Accordingly this Court lacks subject matter jurisdiction over Plaintiffs' claims.
+Thus, this Court should dismiss all claims against General Henry with prejudice, and she should be excused from any further proceedings.

 II.
 Plaintiffs' Petition must be dismissed as Plaintiffs lack standing to bring this action under Article III of the United States Constitution.